OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 multiple audit logs per Bid Request;
 * a Bid request can contain extra data not specified in the OpenRTB specifications.
-It is named "Extension" and is represented by a field "ext" in different technical objects including the "imp" object (for impression).
-It can be a location for a Transmission request for each placement;
+It is named "Extension" and is represented by a field "ext" in different technical objects including the "imp" and "user"."ext"."eids" objects.
+It can be locations to add Transmission request;
 * a Bid response can also be extended (field "ext") in different objects.
 It can be a place for Transmission responses.
 * It is acceptable in OpenRTB to send an empty response for a no-bid.
 In this